my morning routine

 9 a.m.: Upon my return from my walk, I dry brush my body with Brad’s Organic unrefined coconut oil and my goop body brush before bathing.

-I believe baths are antidepressants, and I sandwich mine between applications of oil: After dry brushing with the coconut oil, I cleanse with Nécessaire Body Wash; then, after the bath, I reapply some almond oil that my mom gets extracted in India (she is someone who takes her oils very seriously).
+I believe baths are antidepressants, and I sandwich mine between applications of body oil: After dry brushing with the coconut oil, I cleanse with Nécessaire Body Wash; then, after the bath, I reapply some almond oil that my mom gets extracted in India (she is someone who takes her oils very seriously).

 Nécessaire The Body Wash goop, $25SHOP NOW